 Check that any hyperlinked URLs match the URL shown

 Be wary of anything that urges you to take immediate action

 Do not open or download any suspicious email attachments

 Conduct due diligence before donating to a worthy cause, especially after a natural disaster

-Do not fall for claims of winning an award/competition you did not enter
+Do not fall for claims of winning an award or competition you did not enter

-Strengthening Your Security Defences with Managed Phishing and Training
+Strengthen Your Security Defenses With Managed Phishing and Training

-Find out more about Eze Phishing and Training and its features which have been carefully designed to strengthen the 'human firewall' (employees) of businesses around the globe.
+Find out more about ECI's Phishing and Training and its features which have been carefully designed to strengthen the 'human firewall' (employees) of businesses around the globe.